 Application and Data Center Security

 All of the application infrastructure for Remix is managed by Amazon Web Services (AWS) and Heroku, a subsidiary of Salesforce.
-All data is stored in certified data centers managed by Amazon, which implement industry-leading physical, technical, and operational security measures and have received ISO 27001 certification and Federal Information Security Management Act (FISMA) Moderate Authorization; Accreditation from the U.S. General Services Administration and is SOC compliant.
-More on Amazon Web Services compliance and security.
-More on Heroku’s security policy.
+All data is stored in certified data centers managed by Amazon, which implement industry-leading physical, technical, and operational security measures.
+These data centers have received ISO 27001 and SOC certifications, Federal Information Security Management Act (FISMA) Moderate Authorization, and accreditation from the U.S. General Services Administration.

 Sensitive data is ingested, processed, and stored in an isolated, secured environment in AWS, referred to as a partner data account.
 Aggregation is done within the partner data account, and only the aggregated data leaves it.
 The isolated account requires additional steps for developers to access, including a written approval process and specialized training.